cortado-mobile-solutions/apidoc-mdm/docs/auth.md

 # Overview
 This section describes the authentication process with the Cortado MDM API.
-In order to perform any API requests, an **access token** is required to authenticate any calls.<br><br>
+In order to perform any API requests, an **access token** or **api key authorization header** is required to authenticate any calls.<br><br>
 Using the Accept-Language request header the response localization can be set.
 Default is "en" for english, possible other value is "de" for german

 ## Authentication Request